anoopmd/anoopmd.github.io/_posts/2016-7-20-i-damn-hate-angularjs.md

 I am putting solving Math and Number theory on hold.<br>
 I am putting playing with Docker on Hold<br>
-I am diving into Node.js source on Hold.
+I am putting diving into Node.js source on Hold.

 I am going for AngularJS.
 I am going to ready possibly every line in its source.<br>
 I am going to F***ing master the inner workings of it.